 Whenever you get this many people in one venue, some of whom are there for an extended period of time, two things happen: People eat, and there is a lot of trash to deal with at the end of the day.
 There are a few simple solutions which can alter the amount of trash that needs to be hauled away to a landfill, and they are simple fixes that make a big difference.
 The secret is simple: Compost the waste.

 Walk thru the food court of any airport and you will find the following merchants, regardless of brand name: Hamburgers, pizza, coffee, maybe a bakery, Chinese food/noodle bowls/rice bowl, Mexican food and probably an ice cream/gelato vendor.
 I am sure I missed your favorite, but these are basic food stalls that we can all identify with because they are everywhere.
 Let’s look at what they have in common and how we might be able to reduce the trash that comes out of these vendors.

-There is a wide assortment of eco-friendly containers, tableware, cups and more made from sugar cane, bamboo and other annually renewable resources which make these products sustainable, and by composting them at the end of their use, we turn the waste into mulch which can then be used to grow more food or help gardens, lawns or parks, use less water to keep them green and growing.
+There is a wide assortment of eco-friendly containers, tableware, cups and more made from natural molded fiber renewable resources which make these products sustainable, and by composting them at the end of their use, we turn the waste into mulch which can then be used to grow more food or help gardens, lawns or parks, use less water to keep them green and growing.
 So we saved water, decreased or eliminated the need for additional landfill space, lowered the airport’s actual cost for trash hauling services by reducing the overall tonnage that needed to be removed from the facility.
 Sounds like a good solution, and this would more than offset any additional cost increase in using the compostable, disposable plate as opposed to the foam or plastic version.
 Sounds like a win-win for the airport, the taxpayer and the local community.